determined-ai/determined/sprinkle/deprecations.md

 their engineering buck.

 * `TFKerasTrial`: deprecate in favor of sprinkle-api keras support.
-* `EstimatorTrial`: in favor of sprinkle-api keras support.
+* `EstimatorTrial`: in favor of sprinkle-api estimator support.

 It also makes sense to deprecate our training-loop-related experiment configurations, letting them get set via their respective training loop